eclipse-hawkbit/hawkbit/hawkbit-runtime/hawkbit-update-server/README.md

 The Management UI can be accessed via http://localhost:8080/UI The Management API can be accessed via http://localhost:8080/rest/v1

-## Deploy example app to Cloud Foundry

-- Go to ```target``` subfolder.
-- Select one of the two manifests
-  - **manifest-simple.yml** for a standalone hawkBit installation with embedded H2.
-  - **manifest.yml**  for a standalone hawkBit installation with embedded H2 and RabbitMQ service binding for DMF integration (note: this manifest is used for the sandbox above).
-- Run ```cf push``` against you cloud foundry environment.

 ## Enable Clustering (experimental)